aws/amazon-chime-sdk-js/guides/17_Migration_to_3_0.md

 Version 3 of the Amazon Chime SDK for JavaScript makes a small number of interface changes, as well as removing some deprecated interfaces.

-In many cases you should not need to adjust your application code at all.
-This will be the case if:

 ### Messaging
 #### Remove AWS global object from `MessagingSessionConfiguration.ts`
 `MessagingSessionConfiguration` used to require to pass in the AWS global object for sigV4 signing which does not